Fall Money Tips: 39 Clever Ways to Save Big Now

 Put the brakes on spending for a weekend.
 If you can go for a week or longer, that’s even better for saving.

-And check out other savings challenges as well.
-For example, you might like:
+And you can check out these other fall money challenges as well.

 Making your holiday spending budget as early as possible gives you plenty of time to plan and save.
 So if you haven’t added this to your fall money to-do list yet, it’s time to get on it!